priyankarauthan/SystemDesign-Priyanka/README.md

 &refresh_token=1//0fghijklmNOPQ...
 &grant_type=refresh_token

 # High-Level Architecture for a Payment Gateway

 ## 1. Overview

 A Payment Gateway is a financial service that facilitates online transactions by securely transferring payment information between merchants, customers, banks, and payment processors.
-It ensures encryption, fraud detection, and regulatory compliance.
+It ensures [...]

 ## 2. Key Features